Skip to main content

 STARRING: Zendaya, Robert Pattinson, Alana Haim, Mamoudou Athie, Hailey Gates and Zoe Winters

-Borgli starts the film with what might be his biggest directing mistake: he doesn't make the audience spend enough time with Emma (Zendaya) and Charlie (Pattinson) before the needle dropping moment Emma reveals her secret - something that is supposed to completely change the perspective about Emma.
+Borgli starts the film with what (for me) might be his biggest directing mistake: he doesn't make the audience spend enough time with Emma (Zendaya) and Charlie (Pattinson) before the needle dropping moment Emma reveals her secret - something that is supposed to completely change the perspective about Emma.
 Since we don't really get to know Emma, the secret is never shocking, since it feels like she is being presented that way.
-The narrative unfolds from that revelation (something Emma says while she's quite drunk during a food and wine tasting for her wedding party) and it ignites a change of dynamics between Emma and her friends and Emma and her husband-to-be Charlie.
+The narrative develops from that revelation moment (something Emma says while she's quite drunk during a food and wine tasting for her wedding party) and it ignites a change of dynamics between Emma and her friends and Emma and her husband-to-be Charlie.

-The supporting cast is also quite interesting, with Alana Haim playing a true "Karen" here and she's deliciously b*tchy, specially in the third act where she sticks a "knife" and watches Emma while she watches her bleed (and I would love to discuss her on X).
+The supporting cast is also quite interesting, with Alana Haim playing a true "Karen" here and she's deliciously b*tchy, specially in the third act where she sticks a "knife" and watches Emma bleed (and I would love to discuss her on X).
 Also a lot of praise for Zoe Winter's hilarious cameo as the photographer and Hailey Gates that really manages to steal the spotlight during her scenes.

 In terms of editing and cinematography, The Drama is quite fine, adding a dynamic rythm that's rare in this kind of dramedies, making it a quite watchable and never boring cinematic experience.
+In fact, it is a movie that only gets better as the narrative develops and it really catches fire in the third (and final) act where the many points of its narrative web not only intersect but actually collide.

-RATING: 7/10.
+RATING: 7/10

 Comments